iggual/delta-sleep/README.md

 2. **Midnight to Dawn (Hours 4–7):** REM (Beta/Gamma) expands; Sigma spindles bridge transitions.
 3. **Final Hour (Hour 8):** Light sleep (N2/Sigma) precedes waking.

-## The Theta Sleep Sequencer: A Prototype
+## The Delta Sleep Sequencer: A Prototype

 Here’s a granular timeline for the first 120 minutes of the sequencer, mapping noise types, tremolo frequencies, and sleep stages in 10-minute intervals: